 For the month where we 'Go Blue' to raise awareness for autism, the Vuly team member for community engagement, Davinder, was lucky enough to catch up with Autism Queensland CEO – Rod Cameron.
 Rod spoke about the tremendous benefits that trampolines have for these kids.
 Their new Lift Pro joins the existing Thunder Pro at Sunnybank Hills and will be a crucial component of both therapy and play for children like Zander and Benjamin (pictured).

-Centres like this provide valuable services and facilities to families that have children with autism – including early childhood intervention, respite and a specialised school campus.
+Centres like this provide valuable services and facilities to families that have children with autism – including early childhood intervention, respite, and specialised school campus.
 We try our best to work with organisations like Autism Queensland to provide equipment that makes a meaningful difference in these kids' lives.
-We're happy that the feedback that we've received from those who interract with them every day has been overwhelmingly positive.
+We're happy that the feedback that we've received from those who interact with them every day has been overwhelmingly positive.

 These details weren't of much interest to the kids, though.
 Before long, we had a crowd who were just eager to try out their new trampoline for fun!
 As with Autism Queensland, this was also a great opportunity to speak to a member of the Government on the NDIS and how the scheme works to improve the lives of those with disabilities.